atErik/Transpiler.and.similar.List/README.md

   <b class="b">•</b> Do Not Use This To Kill/Harm/Violate (or Steal-from)(Any) Human/Community,Earth,etc.<br />
   <b class="b">•</b> Do Not Use Any Data/File From This Project Into Military/Offense/Attack/Killing Forces,etc.<br />
   <b class="b">•</b> Do Not Use Any Data/File From This Project To File LawSuit Against Someone Who Uses It/Derivative To Save/Protect Life,Liberty,Privacy,Community,Earth,etc.<br />
+  <b class="b">•</b> Do Not Use Remove Any Of These Restrictions & Permissions.<br />
+  <b class="b">•</b> No-Permission Given/Granted To Anyone To Send Me/Us About "Information" Take Down Or Removal Notice/Request , As Access To "Information" Is A Fundamental Right , And So Information Cannot Be Taken Down Or Removed .
+People's Security Inside A Country Has More Priority Than Their Country's Corrupt Government/Officials Or Businessman's Continuation Of Criminal-Acts .
+Security+Safety+Stablity Of People Increases With Correct Information .
+Information (On An Item) Can Be Informative & Used For Correct/Good Purpose Or For Taking Correct/Good (Informed) Decision After Analysis With It Or Information Can Be Used For Defense Or Can Be Used To Reduce Crime .
+Items Are Not Located Here in this List/Documents.<br />
   <b class="b">•</b> GNU Affero General Public License Version 3
   (<a href="https://www.gnu.org/licenses/agpl-3.0.html" target="_blank">AGPL v3</a>).<br />
   <b class="b">•</b> Copyright <b>©</b> 2020 atErik (Erik T. Ashfolk) (&lt;at&#69;rik＠Ö&#965;ťĹö&#333;ķ·ċ&#333;m;